Ethiopia confirms Tigray airstrike, says fighters targeted - WTMJ

 “The Ethiopian air force uses the latest technology, so it conducted a precision strike that was successful,” he said.
 He didn’t comment when reached for further details.

-The airstrike in the village of Togoga killed at least 51 people and left 33 missing and more than 100 wounded, a regional health official told The Associated Press.
-Children were among the victims, other health workers said, adding that Ethiopian forces blocked some medical teams from responding and shot at a Red Cross ambulance trying to reach the scene.
-All spoke on condition of anonymity for fear of retaliation.
+The airstrike in the village of Togoga killed at least 51 people and left 33 missing and more than 100 wounded, a regional health official told the AP.
+Children were among the victims, health workers said, adding that Ethiopian forces blocked some medical teams from responding and shot at a Red Cross ambulance trying to reach the scene.

 “There are a lot of people injured, but they didn’t get medical service and help because of the blockage of the road by the military,” said Dr. Kinfe Redae.